Hnn3y/Code_Challenge_V2/README.md

 # Day 21: Apply JavaScript concepts to build a simple interactive calculator.
 Simple Calculator Project, Combine your knowledge of JavaScript functions, event listeners, and DOM manipulation.
 Create a calculator that performs basic operations: addition, subtraction, multiplication, and division.

 # Day 22: Create a contact form with fields like name, email, and message.Use JavaScript to validate the form, ensuring all required fields are filled, inputs meet length requirements, and the email field contains a valid email address.

+# Day 23: JavaScript and CSS Integration.
+Learn how to dynamically modify CSS properties using JavaScript.Implement a button that toggles between dark and light modes by changing CSS properties dynamically.
+Use addEventListener to handle button clicks for toggling.Define CSS classes for both dark and light modes and toggle between them.